nguyenuy/cs3210proj02/README.md

 ###Project 2 Progress Log
-10/10 - Installed Debian onto SD Card.
-Using v1.2
+10/15 - Compiled userMorseWrite.c which only blinks LEDs now on pins GPIO 3,5,6,7 [Ses,Uy]

- http://sourceforge.net/projects/galileodebian/files/SD%20card%20Image/<br>
+10/14 - Installed Debian onto SD Card.
+(Ses has documentation on this) Using v1.2 http://sourceforge.net/projects/galileodebian/files/SD%20card%20Image/<br>
  Added userWriteMorse.c and Makefile

 10/09 - Ses and Uy were able to manually get an LED light to blink on the board.
 Ses established the GitHub repository and have put a resource in the folder "openGPIO.c"

-10/08 - Ses was able to get the serial connection working on the Galileo Board
+10/08 - Get the serial connection working on the Galileo Board [Ses]

 ###Project 2 To-Do until Meeting Until 10/15